KozielGPC/uzum-drawing-game/README.md

 ```
 ## To Do
 - Migrate to Ant Design
+- Update text inputs to use antd
+- Add auth wrapper provider
+- Update canvas drawing component to use another package
+- Update cards componentes to use colors from the previous layout
 - Add Light/Dark Theme
 - Add token auth handler
 - Add ptBR/enUS translation

 # Infra
+## Used Technologies
+- Docker
+- Kubernetes
+- Tilt
+- Docker Compose

 ## To Do
-- Update canvas drawing component to use another package
 - Update backend dockerfile to run with tilt
 - Add postgres into a kubernetes file
 - Run everything with tilt